 Biden’s $750 billion proposal is still extraordinarily large.
-For perspective, it totals double the amount of the U.S. Department of Education’s annual budget.
+For perspective, $750 billion over 10 years basically doubles the entire U.S. Department of Education budget over the same period of time.
 And that’s to say nothing of either Biden or Sanders’ K-12 plans that also carry very big price tags.

 We submit with respect to their education platforms, philosophically the Sanders-Biden choice is “liberal versus progressive” as opposed to “socialist versus moderate.”
 Sanders doesn’t ban private colleges out of existence, for example.
 And Biden’s higher ed plan is extraordinarily robust compared to that embraced by any prior Democratic President or current member of the House and Senate Democratic leadership.

 That said, Sanders’ and Biden’s college affordability plans have some notable other big picture political and technical differences.